wangdi4/llvm/llvm/docs/Intel/CSA/index.rst

   CSAStreamingMemoryPrep, :ref:`CSAIntrinsicCleaner`,
   :doc:`CSALowerLoopIdioms`) - These perform extra
   CSA-advantaged optimizations and prepare the code for instruction selection.
+- :doc:`CSA Memory Operation Ordering (CSAMemopOrdering) <MemoryOrdering>` -
+  Inserts ordering edges between memory operations as needed to enforce memory ordering constraints in the original program.
 - Instruction Selection + CSAExpandInlineAsm
-- CSA Memory Operation Ordering (CSAMemopOrdering) - Inserts ordering edges between memory operations as needed to enforce memory ordering constraints in the original program.
 - :doc:`CSA Dataflow Conversion (CSACvtCFDFPass) <DataflowConversion>` -
   Converts the code from SSA form into dataflow by converting branches/phis into picks and switches.